micro-api/micro-api/README.md

 DELETE /posts/1,2,3
 ```

-This should return no payload if it succeeds.
+This **MUST** return no payload if it succeeds.
 Pretty simple.

 ```
 DELETE /users/1/posts
 ```

-This should actually delete all of a users' posts, not just the link.
+This **MUST** actually delete all of a users' posts, not just the link.
+There is no concept of relationship entities.

 ## Error Payload

-If a request fails for any reason, it must return a single `@error` object.
+If a request fails for any reason, it **MUST** return a single `@error` object.
 The contents of the error object are opaque to this specification.

 ```json
 {